ysthakur/CMSC417-Notes/content/OSI layers/Transport layer/TCP/Fast Retransmit + Fast Recovery.md

   - Fast Retransmit
   - Fast Recovery
 ---
-- Fast retransmit: When 3 duplicate ACKs received, retransmit the packet presume lost without waiting for timeout
+- Fast retransmit: When 3 duplicate ACKs received, retransmit the packet presumed lost without waiting for timeout
 - Fast recovery (implemented in [TCP Reno](TCP%20Variants.md#Reno)): When TCP fast retransmits, instead of going into [Slow start](Congestion/Slow%20start.md) (CWND=1) like you would if it timed out, goes directly to [congestion avoidance](Congestion%20Avoidance) phase (halves CWND)

 TCP Tahoe only has fast retransmit, Reno also has fast recovery